SteveChenDC/stevechendc.github.io/_posts/2019-05-11-Building-an-Application-Support-System.md

 Rapidly growing startups and companies operating in domains prone to frequent errors (e.g., web scraping) or critical revenue-impacting bugs (e.g., food delivery and custom framing) particularly benefit from an application support system.

-**Typical impact**
+**Symptoms**

--   Slow bug turnaround.
+-   Slow bug turnaround time.

 -   Duplicate tickets.

 -   Lack of ownership.

--   Productivity loss from the user to the engineer.
+-   Productivity loss from the user to the engineer spent fixing the bug.

-Having experience building support systems at startups such as Grubhub, Arcadia, and Framebridge. **Support systems ensure app stability to widen the moat for an exit or IPO**.
+Having experience building support systems at startups such as Grubhub, Arcadia, and Framebridge.
+Support systems ensure app stability to uphold a critical consistent pillar of uptime and positive customer experience toward an exit or IPO.

 ## Core Processes
 ---------------------------